yasanglass/yasan-helper-android/README.md

 ```kotlin
 Context.startIntentAndClearHistory(intent: Intent) // starts an activity and clears the history
 ```
-You can also use these functions using `NavigationHelper` object.
+You can also use these functions using `NavigationHelper` object

 ---
 **Resources helper functions**